HFS FAQ

 Expand All

-How do I register a computer for the Spectrum Protect backup service?
+How do I register a computer for the Storage Protect backup service?

 Please review and follow the instructions for registering for the backup service.